View Mary DeClue's Obituary on emissourian.com and share memories

 |

+She was preceded in death by her parents, Albert and Irene Cordia; her husband, John Bailey; her former husband, Claude Lormis; two daughters, Mary Lynn Bailey and Tara Bailey; three brothers, Charles, Robert and Virgil Cordia; and one sister, Ella Mae DeClue.

+A kind and loving mother, mother-in-law, step-mother, grandmother, great-grandmother, step-grandmother, step-great-grandmother, sister, sister-in-law, aunt, great- and great-great-aunt, cousin and treasured friend, she will be sadly missed and lovingly remembered by all who knew and loved her.

-A funeral service for Mary "Rose" DeClue, nee Cordia, 82, St. Clair, will be Friday, May 22, at 4 p.m. at Russell Colonial Funeral Home, St. Clair.
+Funeral services were scheduled for 4 p.m.
+Friday, May 22, at Russell Colonial Funeral Home, St. Clair, the Rev. Bob Knight officiating.

-A private committal in St. Stephens Cemetery, Richwoods, will be held at a later date.
+A private committal will take place at a later date at St. Stephen Church Catholic Cemetery, Richwoods.

-Visitation will be Friday, from 1 p.m. until the time of the service, at the funeral home.